Are Your Shoes Causing Your Back Pain?

-A. Feet are like the foundation of a building; they are the foundation of the body.
-If the feet are mechanically unsound, they can change the alignment of all the structures above them.
-I often see patients with a mechanically "unsound" foot who are experiencing pain.
-By wearing shoes that don't give the proper support, they can exacerbate the problem.
-Part of any evaluation for low back pain should be to look at the structures below, including the feet.
+A. Feet are like the foundation of a building: they are the foundation of the body.
+If your feet are mechanically unsound, they can change the alignment of all the structures above them.
+I often see patients with mechanically "unsound" feet who are experiencing knee, hip and back pain.
+By wearing shoes that don't give the proper support, they can make the problem worse.
+Part of any evaluation for low back pain should be to look below, including the feet.

-Q. So your shoes can contribute to or exacerbate back pain?
+Q. So your shoes can contribute to or worsen back pain?

-A. It's a definite possibility.
-If a person is having low back pain and the physician can't find a cause within the back itself, we need to look at the foot and how it functions in gait and how the entire lower extremity is aligned.
+A. It's possible.
+If a person is having low back pain and the physician can't find a cause within the back itself, we need to look at the foot, how it functions in gait and how your entire lower extremity is aligned.
 In some cases, more supportive shoes or a shoe insert may help solve the problem.

 Q. What do high heels do to the alignment of the body?
 Is there a "safe" heel height for women?

 A. High heels throw off your alignment.
 They change the center of gravity, causing extra stress and strain on the lower back, so you're not walking in a natural position.
-The lower the heel, the better.
+The lower the heel, the better the lower extremity alignment.
 I advise my patients that a one- to one-and-a-half inch heel is acceptable, but anything beyond that is too much.

 Also keep in mind that heels aren't made for long durations or distances.
 I see a fair number of women who need to wear heels in a professional environment, and I advise them to wear these shoes as little as they can.
 When walking to work or to-and-from the subway, wear sneakers, then switch to heels once you're in the office.